When it comes to research chemicals, nothing rings bells like Etizolam.

 So far, it remains legal in most states.

-I’m pretty candid when it comes to my drug use.
 To be honest, I don’t like drugs that slow me down.
-As I explained pretty thoroughly in my article on Focalin, I’m no stranger to drugs that help you get stuff done.
+As I explained pretty thoroughly in my article on Focalin, though, I’m no stranger to drugs that help you get stuff done.

 So why then, you might ask, would I want anything to do with Etizolam?